 Sarcodina is the largest phylum.
 There are about 11,550 living species and 33000 fossil species of Sarcodina.
 Some Sacrodines are free living and some are parasitic.
 They contain amoeba and other related organisms.
 They have streaming cytoplasm.
 They use temporary cytoplasmic extension known as Pseudopodia. in feeding and locomotion.
 The cytoplasm contains inner, granular Endoplasm and clear, outer Ectoplasm.
 The Sarcodina moves by extending the cytoplasm.
-When the Endoplasm and the inner cytoplasm pushes the Ectoplasm or outer cytoplasm forward to make a rounded arm like extension, then Pseudopodia form.
-They feed on algae, bacteria, protozoans and organic debris.
-Cytoplasmic enzymes digest the food of the Sarcodina by entering in the food vacuole.
-Mostly, free living Sacrodines are carnivores, only some re herbivores and browsers.
+When the Endoplasm and the inner cytoplasm push the Ectoplasm or outer cytoplasm forward to make a rounded arm-like extension, then Pseudopodia form.
+They feed on algae, bacteria, protozoans, and organic debris.
+Cytoplasmic enzymes digest the food of the Sarcodina by entering the food vacuole.
+Mostly, free-living Sacrodines are carnivores, only some are herbivores and browsers.

 They are distinguished by the structure of their Pseudopodia.
 There are three subclasses of the Sarcodina, which are Heliozoa, Radiolaria and Rhizopoda.
 Heliozoa and Radiolaria are considered as being ordered.
 And in that case, Sarcodina are divided into five orders.
 Rhizopoda includes the order Foraminifera, Testacea and Amoebina.